 Stay Cool With Old School Technology

 When the weatherman forecasts those high temperatures, consider using an old technology to cool you — ceiling fans.
 They are one of the best investments for energy savings and for remaining cool in the summer hot spells.
-Running one fan six hours a day for a month — 180 hours — only adds about 90 cents to your monthly utility bill.
+Running one energy efficient fan six hours a day for a month — 180 hours — only adds about 90 cents to your monthly utility bill.

 Compare that to a single room air conditioner.
 It consumes a thousand or more watts a day.
 Whole house air conditioners gobble up to 5,000 watts daily.
 This adds up.
 Running a whole house air-conditioning system costs around $1 to $2 a day — that’s $30 to $60 for the month.
 Running your heat pump for cooling will only be slightly less.